Hedgerow Restoration

 The larger the network of healthy hedgerows the greater the benefits of this interconnected habitat; the stronger and more resilient our natural habitats will be.

 So far we have trained over 40 volunteers and received enthusiastic support from local landowners.
-We want to grow our green conservation network across East Lothian and spread the benefits this resource brings.
+In collaboration, we want to grow this green conservation network across East Lothian and spread the benefits this resource brings.

 Why we love hedgerows